 Ears Turned Back or Sideways

 A cat with its ears in a backward or sideways position is feeling scared or anxious.
 As a result, the cat may become aggressive as it tries to deal with its fear.
 You’ll be able to tell for sure by looking at its pupils.
-Cats with large, black pupils alongside back or sideways ears are feeling fearful and preparing to either fight or flee.
+Cats with large, black pupils and back or sideways ears are feeling fearful and preparing to either fight or flee.

 Often, pinned back ears will be accompanied by a crouched body posture and excessive vocalization.
 Scared cats might also swipe or scratch as a human tries to get close.